 - Roll out 1 small ball of dough into a circle.
 It should be about 4 inches in diameter.
 You can do this with a rolling pin or press with your hands and a small bit of flour.

-- Add 1-1.5 tablespoons of the spinach (or meat or cheese) into the center.
+- Add 1.5-2 tablespoons of the spinach (or meat or cheese) into the center.

 - To fold, we want to pinch the circle together to create a triangle.
+Avoid getting oil on the edges of the dough or they will not close.

-- Pinch 2 sides of the circle together followed by taking the opposite side of the circle and matching it to the center creating 2 sides of the triangle.
+- Pinch 2 sides of the circle together, followed by taking the opposite side of the circle and matching it to the center creating 2 sides of the triangle.

 - Pinch together the last 2 sides and form your "pyramid" shape.

-- Serve with hummus or laban (strained greek yogurt)
+- Serve with hummus or laban! (strained greek yogurt)

 Duane says